Lesson 1.3: BNF Syntax and Parser Generation

 syntax Id ::= "main" [token]

-Here, we declare that main is a token of sort Id.
+Here, we declare main as a token of sort Id.
 Instead of being parsed as a symbol, it gets parsed as a token, generating a typed string in the AST.
-This is useful in a semantics of C because the parser generally does not treat the main function in C specially; only the semantics treats it specially.
+This can be useful in a semantics of C because the parser typically doesn't handle the main function in any special way; it's only the semantics that gives it special treatment.

 .k .exclude